 Thermal hydrolysis achieves enhanced treated sludge and improves the final sludge cake dryness.
 The treated sludge can then be recovered for agricultural use.
 The increased biogas produced by the anaerobic digestion can be used for producing green electricity or can be injected after treatment in the gas grid.

-- Enhanced biogas production for electricity production or grid injection
+- Excess biogas production can be used for sustainable electricity production or grid injection.